rapidsai/dask-cuda/docs/source/examples/ucx.rst

     )
     client = Client(cluster)

-dask-cuda-worker with Automatic Configuration
+dask cuda worker with Automatic Configuration
 ---------------------------------------------

-When using ``dask-cuda-worker`` with UCX communication and automatic configuration, the scheduler, workers, and client must all be started manually, but without specifying any UCX transports explicitly.
+When using ``dask cuda worker`` with UCX communication and automatic configuration, the scheduler, workers, and client must all be started manually, but without specifying any UCX transports explicitly.
 This is only supported in Dask-CUDA 22.02 and newer and requires UCX >= 1.11.1.

 Scheduler
 ^^^^^^^^^